 -Lunch with Hillary!

 Note: I wore those sunglasses in most spare minutes leading up to the race as on Wednesday I came down with an eye infection.
 No, I couldn’t just get a stye like most people who get eye infections would and that seems fairly gross but also fairly normal.
 Instead, I ended up with Blepharitis.
 Like, seriously??
 That sounds like some sort of disease that geese would get in their webbed feet or something.
-But apparently it is an eye infection that I managed to get in the days leading up to the race.
+But apparently, it is an eye infection that I managed to get in the days leading up to the race.
+At least it’s not as serious as needing presbyopia surgery or something like that, I guess I just need to count my lucky stars it didn’t prevent me from taking part at all!
+I need my eyes to see after all!

 -Drove the bike course.
 Here we found out that despite Mike’s age he is actually quite similar to a small child in that if you put him in the back seat of a car and drive around he will fall asleep within minutes.
 Psyche, we kept him awake for most of the ride at least.
 But anyway despite the fact I had raced here before, I managed to remember about 2.5% of the bike ride.
 That percentage would be summed up in me saying “umm….there are flat miles at the beginning and end.”
 Doing this was a great idea for those who can’t train on an IM course, and definitely was a good refresher for the ride to come.